 Beauty may be in the eye of the beholder, but looks certainly play an important role when it comes to your smile.
 While good oral health is a top priority, studies have shown that most people admit to wishing for cosmetic improvements to their teeth - and for good reason.
 Even healthy teeth and gums can suffer from cosmetic damage that can lead to low confidence and self-esteem, as well as negative first impressions both at work and in social settings.
 But you don't have to live with a mediocre or damaged smile.
-Dr. Richard Herman, a dentist in St. Peters, MO, recommends porcelain veneers to reshape your smile and fix common cosmetic damage.
+Dr. Melissa Smith, a dentist in St. Peters, MO, recommends porcelain veneers to reshape your smile and fix common cosmetic damage.

 A Brand New Smile with Porcelain Veneers in St. Peters, MO